Dpbm/learning-assembly/readme.md

 To install them.

-Also, if you use [asdf](https://asdf-vm.com/), I made a plugin to install `nasm` easily, so go to [my repo](https://github.com/Dpbm/asdf-nasm) and follow the instructions.
+Also, if you use [asdf](https://asdf-vm.com/), I made a plugin to install `nasm` easily, just jump to [my repo](https://github.com/Dpbm/asdf-nasm) and follow the instructions.

+Finally, if you want to test the [riscv](./risc-v/) part, it's a good idea to upload the source files to [this online simulator](https://ascslab.org/research/briscv/simulator/simulator.html).

 ---